Quicr/quicr-protocol-spec/moq-arch.md

 # Acknowledgements
 Thanks to TODO for review and contributions.

 # TODO
-1. Define trust establishment flows between QuicR Endpoints , Cloud Relays and the Origin Server
+1. Define trust establishment flows between QuicR Endpoints , Cloud Relays and the Origin Server.
+Also add security toke to the messages.
+2. Messages needs some security considerations - integrity protection and so on.
 2. Talk more about relay chaining
 3. Define constructs for End to End Encryption
+4. Fix the notation of the messages